torbsd/torbsd.github.io/docs/openbsd-chroot.md

 A discussion of disk partitioning and configuration is beyond the scope of this document.
 The
-[FAQ on Disk Partitioning in the Installer](https://www.openbsd.org/faq/faq4.html#Partitioning) has links to much of the relevant documentation.  if you wish to make a small partition available for use as a chroot area this is where to start.
+[FAQ on Disk Partitioning in the Installer](https://www.openbsd.org/faq/faq4.html#Partitioning) has links to much of the relevant documentation.
+If you wish to make a small partition available for use as a chroot area this is where to start.
 We also will not counsel you to stick your chroot in the root filesystem, as this is bad form and could cause you problems in many